kccd/expo-static-server/README.md

 expo-static-server
 ----
+A static server for expo.

-This library currently supports only the Android platform.
+This library supports both `Android` and `IOS` right now.

 ## Usage